Top 6 Best Northern Lights Hotels in Iceland

 The aurora often appears as a cloud-like band across the sky, but when intense, the lights can dance flamboyantly, creating the most mesmerizing displays.
 As such, witnessing them is a top bucket list activity for many travelers.

-The only time to see the northern lights of Iceland is during winter, mainly between September and April.
+The only time to see the northern lights in Iceland is between late September and early April.
 In summer, the midnight sun outshines and obscures the aurora borealis, so it isn't possible to see the northern lights between mid-May and early August.

 Where to Stay to See the Northern Lights in Iceland